bowmnath/cis-457-w21/activities/week-04-transport.md

 If two clients send UDP segments to the same (IP, port) pair, why are they not interfering with one another's connections?

-13. Why might using UDP as the trasport protocol for a video streaming service be frowned upon?
+13. Why might using UDP as the transport protocol for a video streaming service be frowned upon?

 14. Ethernet is a link-layer protocol that provides error detection at the link